Supporting Organizations Committed to Reparations

 The Fund for Reparations Now

-We are supporting The Fund for Reparations Now and their Red Summer 1919-2021 Digital Memoria.
+Who we are: The Fund for Reparations Now has launched their Red Summer 1919-2021 Digital Memorial.
 This is a collaborative project between the National African American Reparations Commission and The Fund for Reparations Now.
 The goal is to share the stories of the Red Summer 1919 in real time over the course of 2021 that no American should enter 2022 ignorant of this historical period.

 The Red Summer took place over an eight month period in which anti-Black riots and lynchings occurred across the South into the North and the Midwest.

-There will be some 80 posts beginning April 13th and extending through the month of November to acknowledge and educate about the occurrences that comprise of the Red Summer.
+What we do: There will be some 80 posts beginning April 13th and extending through the month of November to acknowledge and educate about the occurrences that comprised the Red Summer.
 Each post will have a date, a geographical location, and in some cases, individual victims to memorialize.
+Funds raised through this campaign will support efforts in Elaine, AK.